ItsKris1/social-network/audit_checklist.md

 [ ] +Is there other notification apart from the ones explicit on the subject?
 [x] +Does the project present a script to build the images and containers? (using a script to simplify the build) [x] +Do you think in general this project is well done?

+*after pressing log-out btn user is not redirected to log-in page, but logging-out funcionality happens correctly*